 Weekly #9: U-M to Entertain No. 13 UIC Saturday in Regular-Season Finale

-He is the owner of back-to-back NCAA & Big Ten Championships, and hasassisted in the guidance of nine student-athletes to All-America status over the past two seasons.
+He is the owner of two NCAA & Big Ten Championships, and has assisted in the guidance of 12 student-athletes to All-America status over the past two seasons.

 After yet another Super Six in 2012 to add to his resume, Xiao was a member of the unprecedented team success in 2010.
 He assisted Michigan to the program's fourth NCAA team title, becoming the only active collegiate coach to help two teams to the NCAA title.
 Xiao, along with fellow assistant coach, Corrigan, was named the 2010 NCAA National Assistant Coach of the Year, and coached 2010 NCAA All-Around Champion Big ten All-Around Champion Chris Cameron.
 In 2009, U-M finished second place at NCAA Championships and Big Ten team co-champion.